 Create your Store Policies – The problem with many businesses is that they only focus on selling.
 Hence, they tend to neglect the store policies and only attend to it once it happens.
 The problem here is that miscommunication breeds from this practice.
 The result?
 Bad customer experience.
 For instance, it’s better to inform your customers of your refund and return policies before purchasing to be fully aware of their purchase.
 This is also a way for customers to avoid dealing with a stubborn customer.
 Having a standard protocol, which can be seen by your customers upon purchase, will save you from future headaches.

 Build your Webstore – So now that you already have the essential contents of.
 Your website, it’s the best time to create your storefront.
 If you’re not tech-savvy, you might be overwhelmed with this process.
 The good news is that there are tons of eCommerce platforms that allow you to set up your store quickly so that you can launch in no time.
-Check out our list of the best eCommerce platforms that you must consider.

 Design a Marketing Strategy – Once your storefront and back-end system are all set up, the next thing that needs to be done is designing your marketing strategy.
 Since you’ve already studied the competition in the early stage, you should know how they are doing their marketing.
 Hence, you can use this to leverage and improve on what they are doing.
 If you offer something that fills in the market gap, you must highlight it across your marketing communications.
 This is so you can quickly get the word out to attract customers.